Home » Swift Codes » SBI Singapore Swift Codes

-The SWIFT code for State Bank of India’s branch in Singapore is “SBINSGSG”.
-Here’s the breakdown of the code:
+The SWIFT code for State Bank of India’s branch in Singapore is SBINSGSG.
+Here represents the breakdown of the code:

-- SBIN: The first four letters indicate the bank’s name, which in this case is “State Bank of India.”
+• SBIN: The first four letters indicate the bank’s name (State Bank of India).

 So, the complete SWIFT code “SBINSGSG” uniquely identifies State Bank of India’s branch in Singapore and is used for international transactions involving this specific branch.